 This program is designed to provide highly technical skills alongside the theoretical knowledge to be successful in a variety of industries.

-The Physics Program offers four degree options leading to a B.S. degree.
+The Physics Program offers two degree options leading to a B.S. degree.

 A physicist combines logic, reasoning mathematics and natural laws with imagination and creativity in order to solve real-world problems and to investigate and quantify the unknown.
 The physics curriculum is designed to serve the needs of students in the fields of engineering, medicine, and other sciences where a strong background in experimental and theoretical physics are required.
 Students also go on to pursue graduate school in physics, astronomy, medical physics, and meteorology.